-Learn how to host a virtual baby shower on Zoom while you and your guests are unable to leave your homes during the COVID-19 outbreak.
+Learn how to host a virtual baby shower on Zoom while you and your guests are staying home and staying safe.

-How do I host a virtual baby shower on Zoom?
+How do you do a virtual baby shower?

 Here’s another great gift idea: a gift certificate for the Twiniversity online expecting twins class and online breastfeeding twins class!
 These classes are done from your home on your own schedule.
 Email us at email@example.com to purchase.